source-repo/use-reactive/README.md

 </div>
 ```

+`useReactive` features:

-`useReactive` enables fine-grained reactivity with direct property access.
+- Fine-grained reactivity by simply using direct property access.

-Methods on the state object are bound allowing `this` to be used within the methods.
+- Methods on the state object are bound, allowing `this` to be used within methods.
+- A method named `init` on the state object will be run once only.

-Computed properties (getters) are also allowed.
-Changes to the state triggers React re-render.
+- Computed properties (getters) are also allowed.

-## Features

-- Fine-grained reactivity without needing `useState`
-- Supports computed properties (getters)
-- Triggers re-renders when state properties update
-- Supports cleanup functions for side effects
-- Uses a Proxy to intercept access to the state object
+- Changes to the state triggers React re-render.
-- Supports hot module reloading (HMR), retaining state while adding or deleting methods on the Proxy object
+- **async** methods can be used.
+- Add effect handling like `useEffect` with additional arguments.

 ## Installation

 ```sh
 npm install @diginet/use-reactive